Ortal Ben Dayan: Sexual harassment at the Hebrew University of Jerusalem

-The Lawsuit Against Irit Linur
+Lawsuit against Irit Linur

 After the mediation agreement between Ben Dayan and the Hebrew University was publicized in the media in 2011, the matter was discussed on the talk radio show "Last Word" on the popular Army Radio station (Galatz), hosted by Kobi Ariely and Irit Linur.
 Linur called Ben Dayan "a whore" who "had an affair with her married professor", in additional to other similar statements, such as claiming that Ben Dayan did "ugly things".
 A week later, Linur apologized on the air, but emphasized that she is only apologizing for using the word "whore" (in Hebrew, zonah).
 Meanwhile, the entire affair gained traction in the media, and Yair Lapid (one of Israel's most popular columnists, and later head of a political party and government minister) wrote in his weekly column that Ben Dayan had an affair with a married man, based on what Linur had said.
 Consequently, Ben Dayan filed a lawsuit against Linur, the Army Radio and the Israel Ministry of Defense for defamation, based on the offensive characterizations of her, as well as the accusations that Aran was married at the time of their relationship, which was untrue.
 The parties reached a settlement agreement, according to which the Army Radio issued an apology to Ben Dayan with no admission of guilt, and paid her compensation in the sum of 38,000 Shekels (approximately US$10,000).

 In 2014, Ben Dayan and Linur had a reconciliation meeting.
 Linur apologized in person, and then encouraged the public to vote for Ben Dayan while she competed on the "Big Brother" reality television series.

-Amir Hetsroni's Lawsuit
+Amir Hetsroni's lawsuit

 In September 2013, Ben Dayan wrote a Facebook post addressed to Amir Hetsroni, a controversial media and academic figure.
 The background was the Tel Aviv SlutWalk, after which Hetsroni published disparaging remarks about participants, claiming they were "too ugly to rape".
-Ben Dayan's post intimated the Hetroni pays for sex services in the brothels of South Tel Aviv, where she had seem him late at night.
+Ben Dayan's post intimated the Hetroni pays for sex services in the brothels of South Tel Aviv, where she had seen him late at night.
 Hetsroni sued Ben Dayan for defamation, which turned into a widely covered media event.
 Eventually, Hetsroni and Ben Dayan reached an out-of-court settlement, in which Ben Dayan stated that she had been mistaken, and was informed that Hetsroni owned property in the area, which is why he was there.
 Ben Dayan paid Hetsroni a nominal amount in damages.
 Later, the two held a public reconciliation.
 Ben Dayan objected to Hetsroni's termination from Ariel University later that year for unrelated controversial statements.